motousr77/helm/app-dep.md

 helm install --name metallb stable/metallb
 ~~~

-#### Instead of port forwarding by kubectl (what we use in previous page) we can expose pods to the nodeports like this
+#### Instead of port forwarding by kubectl we can expose pods to the nodeport by load-balancer
 ~~~sh
 # ^ expose Prometheus to load-balancer
 kubectl expose pod $(kubectl get pods --selector app=prometheus -o jsonpath='{..metadata.name}') \